ethxnn88/ethxnn88.github.io/assets/com.ethxnn88.visibleisland/description.md

 - iPhone 13
 - iPhone 13 Pro
 - iPhone 14

 **Version/jailbreak compatibility**

 Full support for iOS 16.0 - 16.6.1, currently only built for/tested on roothide (Serotonin) but should ideally work without a problem on rootless as well.

 **Coming soon:**
 - More official device support
 - Possible iPad support
 - Add options to customize the scale of the Dynamic Island
-- Add options to fix the position of notification banners (island covering them) and/or set custom positioning
+- Add options to fix the position of notification banners (underneath the island) and/or set custom positioning